UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-bundle-oneiss.md

       ]
     }
   ],
-  "description" : "Bundle for Facility ONEISS submission containing patient, encounter, conditions, observations, and supporting documents.", "jurisdiction" : [
+  "description" : "Document Bundle for Facility ONEISS submission.
+The first entry MUST be a Composition that organizes and references the other resources in the bundle (Patient, Encounter, Condition, Observations, DocumentReference, Procedure, ServiceRequest).", "jurisdiction" : [
     {
       "coding" : [